 Job Outlook and Salary Info

 Management analysts, commonly called management consultants, are business professionals who are responsible for analyzing organizations and suggesting improvements.
-According to the BLS, these professionals are expected to see 14% employment growth from 2014-2024, which is faster than the national average for all occupations.
-As of May 2015, management analysts earned an average annual salary of $91,770, according to the BLS.
+According to the BLS, these professionals are expected to see 14% employment growth from 2018-2028, which is much faster than the national average for all occupations.
+As of May 2018, management analysts earned an average annual salary of $94,390, according to the BLS.